Taner Yalçın: Later career

-On the last day of the 2014/15 winter transfer window, Yalçın moved to Turkish TFF Second League club Elazığspor.
+On the last day of the 2014–15 winter transfer window, Yalçın moved to Turkish TFF Second League club Elazığspor.
 In the summer of the same year, he then moved to Kayseri Erciyesspor.

 In January 2016, he moved to Kastamonuspor for the second half of the 2015–16 season.
 He left the club again at the end of the season.

 On 12 September 2016, Yalçın returned to Germany and joined SV Sandhausen on a one-year contract.
 He played his only 2.
 Bundesliga game for the club on 4 February 2017, a 2–0 win against Erzgebirge Aue, when he was on from the bench in the last minute.
 He also played several games for the second team in the Oberliga Baden-Württemberg.
 His contract expired in the summer 2017 and was not renewed.

 After a year without club, Yalçın signed with TFF Third League club İnegölspor in July 2018.
 He left the club at the end of the season and then signed with Sivas Belediyespor in August 2019.
 In March 2020, he ended his contract early and returned to his hometown of Cologne.

-Yalçın remained without club until July 2021, where he joined German Mittelrheinliga club FC Hürth.
+Yalçın remained without club until July 2021, when he joined German Mittelrheinliga club FC Hürth.

+He signed with SC Elsdorf of the lower-league Bezirksliga in July 2023.